Cosmos506/Cosmos506/README.md

 <h1 align="center">Me</h1>

 - I am a young web developer.
-- I'm learning that at the same time as my high school but more next years
+- I'm learning that at the same time as my high school but more in my studies
-- I am actively working on projects that are practically backend only (Portfolio, soon ...)
+- I am actively working on projects that are practically backend only (Portfolio, soon ...).

 <h1 align="center">My Languages</h1>